-There is a spread across sectors but with a leaning to asset light businesses

-Looking at sectors there has been a fairly wide spread of public to private deals, matching the wider investment focus of many private equity investors.

-Over the last five years the sectors that attracted the most interest were computing and electronic equipment, financial and insurance and support services with an increased number of transactions in the travel and leisure and pharmaceuticals sectors in 2023.
+There is a spread across sectors but with a leaning to asset light businesses Looking at sectors there has been a fairly wide spread of public to private deals, matching the wider investment focus of many private equity investors.
+Over the last five years the sectors that attracted the most interest were computing and electronic equipment, financial and insurance and support services with an increased number of transactions in the pharmaceuticals sector in 2023.
 There has been a leaning towards sectors and businesses that have a greater services element to their business model and more of an asset light balance sheet.

-Public to privates 2020 - 31 October 2024 by sector
+COVID-19 has had a bigger impact on some of these sectors than others.
+We would expect that will continue to impact on private equity interest going forward.
+Public to privates 2018 - 31 October 2023 by sector

 Source: BDO analysis

 - Aerospace

-Alternative energy/oil
+- Alternative energy/oil

-Computing and Electronic Equipment
+- Computing and Electronic Equipment

-Construction and industrials
+- Construction and industrials

-Financial and Insurance
+- Financial and Insurance

-Food and beverage
+- Food and beverage

-Media
+- Media

-Mining, metals and engineering
+- Mining, metals and engineering

-Pharmaceuticals
+- Pharmaceuticals

-Real Estate
+- Real Estate

-Retail
+- Retail

-Support services
+- Support services

-Telecommunications
+- Telecommunications

-Transportation
+- Transportation

-Travel & Leisure
+- Travel & Leisure

 - Utilities

-Bid premiums are higher than historic levels

-Takeovers of public companies have traditionally been priced as a premium to the prevailing share price.
+Bid premiums are higher than historic levels Takeovers of public companies have traditionally been priced as a premium to the prevailing share price.
 The conventional wisdom being a standard premium of 30% which has varied as underlying earnings based multiples have moved up and down with market price movements.
 It was once considered that a management buyout of a public company should command a higher premium but we believe it is now more to do with the traditional dynamics of M&A, based on the interested parties and underlying multiples at the time.
 Looking at the quarterly premiums for takeover offers (including PTP deals) over the last few years, they have varied widely between around 30% and 90%.
 The diagram includes both the premiums for one month and one day before the announcement of an offer.
 The one month is often thought to be a better guide to the premium as the share price sometimes edges up the closer to a deal which compresses the one day premium a bit.
 In times of declining stock markets it can of course go the other way.
-The average one month and one day premium across the period shown was 40% and 45% representively.
+The average one month and one day premium across the period shown was 47% and 49% respectively.
 Takeover offer bid premiums